kevinl1210/djangoapp/README.md

 # djangoapp

-This is my first django web app, it is an image classifier. sklearn/tensorflow will be used in the web app.
+This is my first web app written in python django.

+This web app is an image classifier using covolutional netural network, sklearn & tensorflow will be used by the app.